flowable/flowable-engine/docs/docusaurus/docs/bpmn/ch14-Applications.md

 -   access-task: provides the privilege to login to the Flowable Task application

 -   access-rest-api: allows the user to do call the REST API.
 Otherwise a 403 (forbidden) http status will be returned.
-Note that *flowable.rest.app.authentication-mode* nees to be set to *verify-privilege*, which is the default.
+Note that *flowable.rest.app.authentication-mode* needs to be set to *verify-privilege*, which is the default.

 When logging in to [<http://localhost:8080/flowable-idm>](http://localhost:8080/flowable-idm) with admin/test for the first time the following user overview screen is shown: